A chemical reaction network implementation of a Maxwell demon: Chemical Maxwell demon

-In this paragraph, we evaluate analytically the information flow for a fast demon; we analyze qualitatively the opposite case of a slow demon; and finally, we display the information flow pattern in the state space. \\ In the limit $k_{\text{relax}}^D\gg k_{\text{relax}}^S$, it is simpler to derive $\dot{\mathcal{I}}$.
+\paragraph{$\dot{\mathcal{I}}$ in the chemical Maxwell demon} We derive $\dot{\mathcal{I}}$ analytically for a fast demon and we find its qualitative behavior in the case of a slow demon.
+Finally, we display the information flow pattern in the state space. \\ In the limit $k_{\text{relax}}^D\gg k_{\text{relax}}^S$, it is simpler to derive $\dot{\mathcal{I}}$.
 For the sake of its derivation, we can also assume $\Delta\mu_S=0$.
 As a matter of fact, $\dot{\mathcal{I}}$ can be considered with good approximation constant over the small range of vincible chemical potential gradients $0\le \Delta\mu_S\le \mathcal{A}_{\text{eff}}\propto 1/V$, Eq.~\eqref{eq:affinity correlations}.
 We compute $\dot{\mathcal{I}}$ from $\dot{\mathcal{I}}_S$, Eq.~\eqref{eq:info flow expressions}.
 For this, the knowledge of the steady state conditional probability distribution $P_{\rm ss}(n_D|n_S)$ is required.
 In the fast demon limit, this distribution can be approximated with a Poissonian (see the end of Sec. \ref{subsubsec:simplified_chem_inv}) with average $n_D(n_S)$ given by Eq.~\eqref{eq:demon_input_output}.
 The detailed calculations are reported in Appendix~\ref{app:evaluation of I}.
 The result is

 We notice that $\dot{\mathcal{I}}$ is an intensive quantity: it does not scale with the volume $V$.
 We can combine its expressions with that of $J_{S_-\to S_+}$, Eq.~\eqref{eq:current system correlation}, to obtain the partial efficiency $\eta_S$ in Eq.~\eqref{eq:global_efficiency_splitting}.
 This partial efficiency is maximum for the same $\Delta\mu_S^{\text{max}}$ that maximized $\eta$, Eq.~\eqref{eq:max delta mu S}.